 Type of object returned by range: <class 'range'> sequence generated by range() with 1 parameter: [0, 1, 2, 3, 4]

-As we can see, the type of sequence generated by the method is a member of the class
+As we can see, the type of sequence generated by the function is a range object of the class

 range.
 Type-casting the

-range() output gives us a list containing the values 0 to 4(5-1) with step 1, as desired.
+range(), the output gives us a list of numbers containing the values 0 to 4(i.e. 5-1) with step 1, as default.

 #range() with two parameter list1 = list(range(3,7)) print("sequence generated by range() with 2 parameter: ", list1)

 Here the returns sequence of numbers will begin and end with start and stop respectively.

 sequence generated by range() with 2 parameter: [3, 4, 5, 6]